Seoul Land

-General Information
+Description

 Seoul Land, Seoul Grand Park, and the main branch of the National Museum of Modern and Contemporary Art are all located in the Seoul Grand Park complex.
 Visitors may buy general admission tickets or one-day unlimited passes.
 General admission allows free entry to most rides.
 The unlimited passes allow almost all rides to be taken for free, but exhibitions, performances, and certain other attractions have additional charges despite the unlimited pass.
 Children aged 2 and under are allowed in for free.
 Prices for other ages are as follows:

 Attractions

 Seoul Land has five themed areas containing rides, arcades, obstacle courses, and other attractions.
 Many of the rides are themed with popular animation characters, such as Larva.